 Didactic Program in Dietetics

-The WVU Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the accrediting agency for education programs preparing students for careers as registered dietitian nutritionists or nutrition and dietetics technicians.
+The WVU Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for education programs preparing students for careers as registered dietitian nutritionists or nutrition and dietetics technicians.
 It is ACEND's considered opinion that this program is designed to and does meet all state dietetics licensure and certification laws.
 For more information, visit the ACEND website.

 ACEND® can be contacted by: